Eman-A44/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
-Create a script that creates a directory called my_dir with permissions 751 in the working directory script that changes the group owner
+Create a script that creates a directory called my_dir with permissions 751 in the working directory script that changes the group owner script that changes the owner and the group owner